cea-hpc/modules/INSTALL.rst

 * sed
 * runtest

-When also installing the bundled compatibility version of Modules (enabled by default), these additional tools are needed:
+When also installing Modules Tcl extension library or the bundled compatibility version of Modules (both enabled by default), these additional tools are needed:

+* grep
+* gcc
+* tcl-devel >= 8.4

+When installing from a distribution tarball, documentation is pre-built and scripts to configure Modules Tcl extension library and compatibility version builds are already generated.
+Thus no additional software is required.
+When installing from a clone of the git repository, documentation and scripts to prepare for compilation have to be built and the following tools are required:

 * autoconf
 * automake
 * autopoint
-* grep
-* gcc
-* tcl-devel >= 8.4

-When installing from a distribution tarball, documentation is pre-built and does not require additional software.
-When installing from a clone of the git repository, document has to be built and the following tools are required:

 * sphinx >= 1.0